Ivacaftor

 Contact your doctor if any of these side effects persists or are bothersome:

-• Stomach (abdominal) pain
+- stomach (abdominal) pain

-• Upper respiratory tract infection
+- upper respiratory tract infection

-• Changes in the type of bacteria in your sputum
+- changes in the type of bacteria in your sputum

-Use with caution if you:
+Take this medication with caution if you:

 - have kidney or liver problems